Tori Kelly: Early life

+Career

-2010–2014: Handmade Songs by Tori Kelly and Foreword
+2010–2014: American Idol and breakthrough

 In 2010, Tori auditioned for Season 9 of American Idol in Denver, Colorado and made it through to Hollywood Week but did not reach the "Top 24" of the artists.
 She had claimed that she was 'devastated' but she had given it her all.
 Afterwards, she was asked to take part in a youth version of the 1985 charity song "We Are the World" titled "We Are the World: The Next Generation".
 On May 1, 2012, she released her first EP, titled Handmade Songs by Tori Kelly, which was released on her own label, Toraay Records.
 Kelly wrote, produced, engineered, and recorded the EP by herself in her bedroom.
 Shortly after its release, the EP made it to the Top 10 Pop Albums list on iTunes.
 She called the EP a "warm up" to a full-length album that was to come in the future.
 As of 2013, it had sold more than 14,000 copies and reached number nine on the US Heatseekers Albums chart.

 In February 2013, Kelly released a single called "Fill a Heart", which she wrote for the "Child Hunger Ends Here" campaign by ConAgra Foods and Feeding America.
-The song was later performed by British boy band The Wanted on Dancing With the Stars.
+The song was later performed by British boy band The Wanted on Dancing with the Stars.
 Starting in April 2013, Kelly performed at eight venues across continental U.S. for her "Fill a Heart" tour, helping out at the cities' food banks during the day.
 She has performed in venues such as the Troubador and the Roxy in Los Angeles, the Gramercy Theater in New York and Bush Hall in London.
 She has also been featured in magazines such as Teen Vogue, Elle and Glamour.

 During mid-2013, Kelly's newly assigned manager Scooter Braun introduced her to the heads of Capitol Records.
 She had been "very skeptical" about signing with a major record label in fear that things would not work out in her favor.
 "I'd been burned before.
 But when I met those guys, I had never felt that way: They were fans and really got me."
 On September 6, 2013, she was signed to Capitol Records.